AriFordsham/GHCWiki/native-metaprogramming.md

   [ definition](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.8611&rep=rep1&type=pdf))

-1. Annotated ASTs should be at least as large as their non-annotated variants:
-  An AST after adding annotations should be able to carry at least the same amount of information as the original AST.
+1. Annotated ASTs should be at least as large as their non-annotated variants: an AST after adding annotations should be able to carry at least the same amount of information as the original AST.
   In above example, the annotated version of `Exp` is able to carry at least the same amount of information as the original datatype.

-1. Annotated AST should not be too large (which will cause problems with the totality checker):
-  An AST after adding annotations should not allow storing more information, compared to the original AST, other than the exact extra information carried by the relevant annotations.
+1. Annotated AST should not be too large (which will cause problems with the totality checker): an AST after adding annotations should not allow storing more information, compared to the original AST, other than the exact extra information carried by the relevant annotations.